pip/Octology/README.md

 ![Octology-ftst-shot_1614x902-HAOM99L1](https://github.com/pip/Octology/raw/master/gfx/sho/Octology-ftst-shot_1614x902-HAOM99L1.png "Octology-ftst-HAOM99L1")
 ![Octology-dic8-shot_1614x902-HAOM900M](https://github.com/pip/Octology/raw/master/gfx/sho/Octology-dic8-shot_1614x902-HAOM900M.png "Octology-dic8-HAOM900M")

-*Note*: Please bear in mind that these older shots are far more likely than those in the current Top8 list to portray behaviors and exhibit details which have been modified somewhat (or possibly replaced entirely) since the d8 that the shot was taken.
+*Note*: Please bear in mind that these older shots shown at the bottom here are far more likely than those in the current Top8 list above to portray behaviors and exhibit details which have been modified somewhat (or possibly replaced entirely) within the time that lapsed since the d8 a particular shot was taken on.